ao222/branching-out/Reports/rough-draft-report-1.md

 ## Methods
 **(2 points): Description and justification of the methods 1.33 PAGES 370 Words**

-We begin by exploring models using PyCaret.
+I begin by exploring models using PyCaret.
 PyCaret is a low-code machine learning library that automates model training, comparison, and deployment.
 It simplifies preprocessing data, tuning hyperparameters, evaluating performance, and exporting models.
 Designed for rapid experimentation, PyCaret supports classification, regression, clustering, NLP, anomaly detection, and integrates with scikit-learn and other libraries.
-We use it to narrow down methods for further exploration.
+I use it to narrow down methods for further exploration.
 Below is a leaderboard created by a [PyCarent run](https://github.com/ao222/branching-out/blob/32f90c1ebc2594879b1f5dad41c87ec1142d5b06/Misc/automl.ipynb).

 ### Leaderboard
 Model|MAE|MSE|RMSE|R2|RMSLE|MAPE|TT (Sec)